dartsatlas/broadcast.dartsatlas.com/guide.md

 # Broadcaster's Guide

 Darts Atlas provides a number of unique webpages that are designed to be used as _browser sources_ within OBS or similar broadcasting software.
+This guide lists and describes each of these unique sources, using [the Demo Premier League season](https://www.dartsatlas.com/seasons/demo-league-demo-premier-league) as a reference point.
+The season has been played into week 2, and the match included in the configuration example is [the in-progress Price vs van Gerwen match](https://www.dartsatlas.com/matches/1xOPQvhLuJh8).

+When you are ready for your own production you can replace the Demo season and match URLs with the ones that correspond to your season and match.

 ## URLs on Darts Atlas